Good Morning

 Gateway Arch National Park

-Since my life long goal is to visit and explore every U.S. National Park, who am I to argue with the designation.
-I needed to visit to check it off my list.
-So unlike my normal week long adventures to a national park, this one was completed on a weekend visit to St. Louis.
+Since my lifelong dream and goal is to visit and explore every single U.S. National Park, who am I to argue with the official designation of what constitutes a national treasure?
+Naturally, I needed to visit The Gateway Arch to check it off my ever-growing list.
+Unlike my usual week-long adventures spent deep within a national park, this particular trip was made during a quick weekend visit to St. Louis.
+I had a vivid vision of capturing this stunning monument bathed in the warm light of sunrise.
+Standing in front of The Old Courthouse, where the historically significant Dred Scott case was held, I was facing east, ready to witness nature's beauty unfold.

-Should this be a national park?
-I do not think so.
-The last thing I want to hear after watching a beautiful sunrise at a national park are horns honking, and a city full of people waking up.
-Was it worth the visit?
-National park debate aside, 100% yes.
-The tram to the top of the arch was amazing.
-The history behind the building of this monument was fascinating.
-So make the trip.
-Check it off your list.
+Now, the question arises: should this iconic landmark be designated a national park?
+Personally, I do not think so.
+The last thing I want to hear after watching a beautiful sunrise at what is typically considered a national park are the blaring sounds of horns honking and the bustling noise of a city full of people waking up.
+So, was it worth the visit?
+National park debate aside, I can confidently say 100% yes.
+The tram ride to the top of the arch was an unforgettable experience.
+Additionally, the rich history behind the construction of this monumental building was utterly fascinating.
+So, if you're looking for a unique adventure, make the trip and ensure you check it off your list.
+You won't regret it!

 Location: Gateway Arch National Park, St. Louis, Missouri